simonhaenisch/md-to-pdf/readme.md

 npm i -g
 ```

-After that the command `md-to-pdf` (or alias `md2pdf`) is globally available from anywhere in your command line/terminal.
+Then the command `md-to-pdf` (or alias `md2pdf`) will be globally available from anywhere in your command line.

 ## Usage

 The first argument is `path/to/file.md` and the second one optionally specifies the `path/to/output.pdf`.
-If you omit the second argument, it will derive the pdf name from the markdown file name and save it into the directory that contains the markdown file.
+If you omit the second argument, it will derive the pdf name from the markdown filename and save it into the same directory that contains the markdown file.

 ```sh
 md-to-pdf readme.md